The 18 Best Places to See Fall Foliage in the USA

 When to see fall foliage: Mid-September to mid-November

-For three days every October, Shenandoah National Park offers one of the more creative ways to celebrate the season: the Shenandoah Fall Foliage Bike Festival (which will be held October 20–22 in 2023).
-Nature’s dazzling show starts earlier than that, however, in the high mountains around Swift Run Gap and Lewis Mountain; toward the end of September, Virginia creeper twines wine red and maples begin to flame throughout the area near Upper Pocosin in the national park.
+For three days every October, Shenandoah National Park offers one of the more creative ways to celebrate the season: the Shenandoah Fall Foliage Bike Festival (which will take place October 18–20 in 2024), when anywhere from 550 to 750 bikers ride gorgeous routes for a weekend.
+Nature’s dazzling show starts earlier than that, however, in the high mountains around Swift Run Gap and Lewis Mountain; toward the end of September, Virginia creeper turns wine red and maples begin to flame throughout the area near Upper Pocosin in the national park.

 The best—and most popular—driving route for leaf viewing is along the Skyline Drive Scenic Byway, which has no fewer than 75 scenic overlooks along its 105 miles.
 Bacon Hollow and Stony Man Overlook are among the best spots from which to take in the buttery yellow hickories, chili pepper–red oaks, and maples in every shade.

-Shenandoah is a doable day trip from the Washington, D.C. area, but if you prefer to spend the night, book a room at the Oakhurst Inn, a companionable cluster of buildings from the 1920s located east of the end of the Skyline Scenic Drive Byway.
+While Shenandoah is a doable day trip from the Washington, D.C. area (the park is about a 90-minute drive from the nation’s capital), consider embracing fall with a collegiate tint at the boutique Oakhurst Inn, a 36-room property with history from the 1910s.
+It’s located in Charlottesville, Virginia, 30 minutes east of the Skyline Scenic Drive Byway.

-View of the White Mountains with autumn foliage from Franconia Notch State Park
+View of the White Mountains with mostly yellow autumn foliage, with small lake in foreground

 Head to Franconia Notch State Park for vistas of the White Mountains.